tchew86/FEARS/README.md

 This document outlines the technical framework for the algorithm that generates the FEARS index, a metric for investor sentiment that offers an alternative to conventional assessment methods such as surveys or proxies.
 Starting from the work of Da et al. (2015), the FEARS index tackles the issues both firms and researchers encounter with investor sentiment's impact on asset mispricing and the issues involved in its measurement.

-The documentation includes a **Usage and Troubleshooting** section, which mentions that best practices on how to make the various algorithms work.
+The documentation includes a **Usage and Troubleshooting** section, which mentions best practices on how to make the various algorithms work.
 At the end of the documentation is possible to find contact information.
-Launched as part of the Honours Programme at the Utrecht School of Economics (USE), this initiative strives to duplicates the findings of "The Sum of all FEARS: Investor Sentiment and Asset Prices" (Da et al., 2015), aiming to extend the analysis beyond its initial period of 2004-2011.
+Launched as part of the Honours Programme at the Utrecht School of Economics (USE), this initiative strives to duplicate the findings of "The Sum of all FEARS: Investor Sentiment and Asset Prices" (Da et al., 2015), aiming to extend the analysis beyond its initial period of 2004-2011.
 The primary goal is to engineer an algorithm that autonomously calculates the FEARS index daily, thereby broadening the arsenal of tools for measuring investor and household sentiment.

 A comprehensive report detailing the theoretical foundation of this code and various observations, titled `Sentiment Metrics in Finance - Report.pdf`, is available in the repository.
 This ensures access to contextual information.
 It's crucial to acknowledge that this report was composed before the complete acquisition of data necessary for the index, thereby focusing on insights from preliminary testing of the FEARS index.

 ## II. installations and Requirements

 install the requirements by running the following line in your terminal.
-Use pip3 instead of pip is you are a Mac user.
+Use pip3 instead of pip if you are a Mac user.
 ```installation
 pip install -r requirements.txt
 ```
 **Other Requirements**
 - Stable internet connection.
 The code still works in case of a short lack of internet connection (i.e. a modem restart).
-However, the code has not been tested in case of prolonged lacks in internet connection.
+However, the code has not been tested in case of prolonged lack in internet connection.
 - The latest version of your favourite Python interpreter.
 - Python 3.9 or more recent.